ipetkov/crane/docs/API.md

 `postBuildInstallFromCargoBuildLog` will be run as a post build hook.

 **Required nativeBuildInputs**: assumes `cargo` is available on the `$PATH`

+### `craneLib.removeReferencesToRustToolchainHook`

+Defines `removeReferencesToRustToolchain()` which handles removing all references to the Rust toolchain from the installed binaries, ensuring that the final binaries do not have a (false) runtime dependency on the toolchain (usually due to references in panic messages).
+The current toolchain is detected via `rustc --print sysroot`.
+It takes 1 positional argument:
+1. the installation directory for the output.
+  * If not specified, the value  of `$out` will be used.
+  * If `out` is not specified, an error will be raised.

+**Automatic behavior:** if `doNotRemoveReferencesToVendorDir` is not set, then `removeReferencesToRustToolchain "$out"` will be run as a post install hook.

+**Required nativeBuildInputs**: assumes `rustc` is available on the `$PATH`

 ### `craneLib.removeReferencesToVendoredSourcesHook`